lardconcepts/asterisk-digitalocean-voipfone-config/Asterisk-on-Ubuntu.md

-# Installing Asterisk PBX 17 on Ubuntu 19.10
+# Installing Asterisk PBX 18 on Ubuntu 20.04
 # Now with [video guide](https://youtu.be/h12NkJQwpYo)

 (With thanks to Peter Wallis for testing and pointing out a couple of things).

 ## Get yourself a VPS

-I'm going to be using a $5/month London-based DigitalOcean droplet here - if you find this guide useful or need a VPS to experiment with, [sign-up via this link](https://www.digitalocean.com/?refcode=3e12153ab02b) and you'll get $10 credit (ie: 2 months) and if you stick around after that, I get a little bonus too!

-Fire up a $5/month Ubuntu 19.10 x64 image in the London region.
-Leave all the other boxes unticked, especially IPv6.
+You can use any small VPS for around $5 per month, but if using Amazon EC2, don't go below t3a small at least while building Asterisk.

-Connect via PuTTY.
+Connect via shh and then...

 ```
 apt update;apt full-upgrade -y